dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-12-05-thinking-about-donations.md

 For example, if you take the premise from the example study [linked above](#empirical-examples-from-us-election) that your Presidential candidate is worth \\$1000 to each American, you should consider that the cost to either sway one voter from the other candidate to your candidate (or turn out two new voters for your candidate) is likely far less than the \\$100,000 of benefit that would allegedly result by directing your donation to a high-impact state like New Mexico.

 Of course, for national elections we could assume that Campaign Managers perform similar calculations such that your donation will be directed wherever it will be most likely to increase the chances of your candidate winning.
-If we consider the results of the study again, and assume that $\Gamma(D)$ doesn't vary too much from state to state (except through the level of general spending in that state), we'd expect to see the most campaign spending in states like New Mexico, Virginia, New Hampshire, and Colorado in 2008.
+If we consider the results of the study again, and assume that $\Gamma(c)$ doesn't vary too much from state to state (except through the level of general spending in that state), we'd expect to see the most campaign spending in states like New Mexico, Virginia, New Hampshire, and Colorado in 2008.

 Four years later, that's exactly what NPR [observed for 2012](https://www.npr.org/sections/itsallpolitics/2012/11/01/163632378/a-campaign-map-morphed-by-money) (I couldn't find good data for 2008):